How to migrate Google Workspace backup data to a new storage location.

 9. Additional options are available under Advanced, Networking, Data protection and Tags, but these can be left as default.

-10. Select the Review + create tab, review your storage account settings, and then click Create.
+10. Select the Review tab, review your storage account settings, and then click Create.
 The deployment should only take a few moments to complete.

 • Get Access key